-The minimum covered seated accommodation must be 500.
-These may be located in two stands of which at least 250 shall be seats located in one stand, with no stand having less than 100 seats.
+The minimum covered accommodation must be 500, of which at least 250 shall be seats located in one stand.
 These seats may be inclusive of Directors/Committee and press seating.

-A minimum of FOUR rows is required to the dimensions recommended in the Green Guide.
+A minimum of FOUR rows is required to the dimensions recommended in "The Guide to the Safety at Sports Grounds" (Green Guide).
 In order to meet the sight line requirements it is recommended that the first line of seating is located above pitch level.
 There must be an unobstructed view from the lowest level of the seated area.